hijimasa/isaac-ros2-control-sample/README.md

 - This shows how to control a robot on Isaac Sim with ros2_control.
 - This provides a Dockerfile where Isaac Sim and ROS2 Humble can coexist.
 - This currently supports only rotational joints using velocity control.
+- This sends joint status (position, velocity and effort) to ros2_control from Isaac Sim.

 ## Prerequisite
 1. Docker